emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
+## Cinevibe
+### Score: 19/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI is very good, feels modern, has lots of user-settings. ✔️
+1. Site has watch lists + continue watching, and they can be synced across devices. ✔️
+1. Site has AI recs, mood based, collections, filtering, and recs based on what you watched. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Uses custom version of vidstack player. 🟡
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

+***
 ## PrimeShows
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️